 Learning & Teaching Activities

-Tutorials 11 x 50-minute sessions with one session per week
+- Practicals: 10 x 5.5-hour sessions with one session per week

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

 A student enrolled in a 3 unit course, such as this, should expect to spend, on average 12 hours per week on the studies required.
 This includes both the formal contact time required to the course (e.g., lectures and practicals), as well as non-contact time (e.g., reading and revision).